softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-monitoring-vnf.md

         - softfire-internal_floatingIp
         - name
 ```
+The above relationship should be replicated with all other VNFs (iperf-server VNF in this example) that you need to monitor.

 For the relation dependency, the zabbixserver should be the source and other VNFs should be the target.
-Also adding the floating ip and the name paramaters is a must, as the zabbix_agent_configuration script will be based on them.
+Also adding the floating ip and the name parameters is a must, as the zabbix_agent_configuration script will be based on them.

-For this solution, Ubuntu-14.04 image should be used for the zabbix-server VNF.
-That can be configured in the nsd yaml in the VDU part by adding the artifacts paramter including the image file required as shown in the example below.
-This way will add more flexibility in using different images per the VNFs.
+For this solution, Ubuntu-14.04 image should be used for the zabbix-server VNF that can be configured in the nsd yaml in the VDU part by adding the artifacts parameter including the image file required as shown in the example below.
+This way will add more flexibility in using different images per VNFs.

 ```yaml
     VDU2: # This VDU is used by other VNF